DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 Type I error corresponds to false positive and Type II error corresponds to false negative.

-Before we move on to formally compare results from the 6 algorithms, it is worth noting that random forest, gradient boosting, and XGBoost performed much better than logistic regression in the above simulated data set (with `random seed = 123`).
+Before we move on to formally compare results from the 6 algorithms, it is worth noting that random forest, gradient boosting, and XGBoost performed much better than logistic regression in the above simulated data set with categorical features and `random seed = 123`.
 For example, below is the confusion matrix from XGBoost:

 ![Comparison](cm_xgboost_False.png)